By Gary Nosacek

 “Why did you even consider it?” he asked in disbelief.

 I don’t know.
 It seemed like a good idea at the time.
 No REALLY.
 It did.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!